aliyun/terraform-provider-alicloud/website/docs/r/cdn_domain_new.html.markdown

 ### Block sources

-`sources` - (Optional, Type: list)  source address list of the accelerated domain.
-It's a list and each item's `content` can not be repeated.
+The `sources` block supports the following:

 * `content` - (Required) The adress of source.
 Valid values can be ip or doaminName.
+Each item's `content` can not be repeated.
 * `type` - (Required) The type of the source.
 Valid values are `ipaddr`, `domain` and `oss`.
 * `port` - (Optional, Type: int) The port of source.
 Valid values are `443` and `80`.
 Default value is `80`.
 * `priority` - (Optional, Type: int) Priority of the source.
 Valid values are `0` and `100`.
 Default value is `20`.